nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-9.3-installation-elasticsearch-upgrade'}}

-Elasticsearch 5.6.x is required, follow those necessary steps to upgrade:
+Elasticsearch 5.6.x is required.
+Follow those necessary steps to upgrade:

 1. Upgrade Elasticsearch version
 1. Update your custom settings and mapping to follow new Elasticsearch rules
 1. Re-index the repository to apply the new settings and mapping
-1. Update your custom code that query Elasticsearch directly
+1. Update your custom code that queries Elasticsearch directly

 ##### Upgrade Elasticsearch Version

 In order to upgrade your cluster to 5.6.x, please follow the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).
-This will requires a [full cluster restart upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/current/restart-upgrade.html).
+This will require a [full cluster restart upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/current/restart-upgrade.html).

 #####  Update Your Custom Elasticsearch Settings and Mapping